 Identifier Declaration means the declaration set out in Verification of Identity Standard paragraph 4.

-Identity Agent means a Person who is an agent of a Subscriber, a mortgagee represented by a Subscriber, or an Other Mortgagee, and who:
+Identity Agent means a Person appointed in writing by a Subscriber, a mortgagee represented by a Subscriber, or an Other Mortgagee, to act as the agent of the Subscriber or mortgagee, , and who:

-(a) a Subscriber or mortgagee reasonably believes is reputable, competent and insured in compliance with Insurance Rule 2; and
+(a) the Subscriber or mortgagee reasonably believes is reputable, competent and insured in compliance with Insurance Rule 2; and

-(b) is authorised by a Subscriber or mortgagee to conduct verification of identity on behalf of the Subscriber or mortgagee in accordance with the Verification of Identity Standard.
+(b) is authorised by the Subscriber or mortgagee to conduct verification of identity on behalf of the Subscriber or mortgagee in accordance with the Verification of Identity Standard.

 Identity Agent Certification means a certification in substantial compliance with the certification set out in Schedule 2, as amended from time to time.